 • preliminary design and feasibility studies

-• enablement of works.
+• enabling works.

 This builds on the previously announced $8 billion investment in upgrades to HMAS Stirling through to the mid-2030s.
 It provides an operating base for Australia’s sovereign conventionally armed, nuclear-powered submarines from the early 2030s and supports Submarine Rotational Force – West from 2027.